ffund/run-my-experiment-on-geni-blog/2017-02-01-tcp-ip-protocol-stack.md

  2  10.0.10.2  0.991 ms  0.938 ms  0.906 ms
 ```

-If stop the "router" from forwarding traffic between networks, then traffic from the "client" will no longer reach the "server".
+If we stop the "router" from forwarding traffic between networks, then traffic from the "client" will no longer reach the "server".
 Try it - on the "router" run the following to stop forwarding:

 ```
 sudo sysctl -w net.ipv4.ip_forward=0